tmtsoftware/icd/README.md

 where $db is the directory containing the database.

-The default database name used is `icds` and can be configured in icd-db/src/main/resources/reference.conf (or in <installDir>/conf/reference.conf).
+The default database name used is `icds` and can be configured in icd-db/src/main/resources/reference.conf, in <installDir>/conf/reference.conf or via equivalent -D (system property) command line options.

 ICD Subprojects